Dieting is challenging to navigate. Many factors contribute to the success of the

 This approach can be seen as a solid way to control food intake.
 However, it needs to consider the body’s natural hunger signals and how they affect the brain chemistry of feeling deprived.

-This mistake can lead to other issues, such as eating disorders, binge eating, and more restrictive dieting attempts.
+This Psychology of Dieting Mistakes can lead to other issues, such as eating disorders, binge eating, and more restrictive dieting attempts.
 The solution for this issue is to find ways to encourage healthy eating without restricting your food intake too much.

 Mistake 5: Ignoring Body Image Problems & Self-Criticism